Table of Contents

 Key accomplishments & responsibilities

-- 🏆 Hire and collaborate with a senior-level editor and producer
+- 🏆 Hire and collaborate with a senior-level video editor

 In my role as Content Lead, it’s my responsibility to: